Group Leader

 - Klatt, L.-I., Begau, A., Schneider, D., Wascher, E. & Getzmann, S. (2023).
 Cross-modal interactions at the audiovisual cocktail-party revealed by behavior, ERPs, and neural oscillations.
 NeuroImage, 271, 120022.

 Maintaining and improving cognitive function in old age is of particular importance.
 Building on our research on the effects of cognitive aging on everyday activities and work performance, we are investigating the benefits of learning and training interventions.
-In previous projects such as the PFIFF studies and INNOKAT project, we have developed, implemented, and evaluated cognitive, physical, and stress management training interventions that can effectively improve appropriate resources in younger and older workers.
-In addition, we are exploring the efficacy of short-term trainings that can be easily integrated into people's daily work routines.
+We develop, implement, and evaluate cognitive, physical, and stress management training interventions that can effectively improve appropriate resources of younger and older workers.
+In addition, we investigate the efficacy of short-term trainings that can be easily integrated into people's daily working routines.

 Technology-based approaches will increasingly support older people in the future.
-The development of such a solution is the focus of projects to improve the occupational safety and health of older employees.
-For example, the EU Horizon 2020 project sustAGE aimed to develop and evaluate a person-centric smart solution to support older workers in the form of a personalized recommendation system to provide feedback on a person's current mental, physical and motivational status.
-The BMBF-funded project "Digital Angel" aimed to improve the working conditions of nursing staff by developing assistance systems to improve emotional work in dealing with patients.
-This was flanked by the development of accompanying intervention measures, for example, for stress management.
-Our new DFG project StressDrive aims at behavioral, emotional and physiological consequences and possible interventions to reduce work stress in younger and older truck drivers.
+The development of such a solution is the focus of projects to improve the occupational safety and health of older workers.
+For example, the EU Horizon 2020 project sustAGE aimed to develop and evaluate a person-centered smart solution to support older workers in the form of a personalized recommendation system to provide feedback on a person's current mental, physical and motivational status.
+The BMBF-funded project "Digital Angel" aimed to improve the working conditions of nursing staff by developing assistance systems to improve the emotional work involved in dealing with patients.
+Our current DFG project StressDrive aims to investigate the behavioral, emotional and physiological consequences and possible interventions to reduce work stress in younger and older truck drivers.

 Current Publications: